lumina-ai-inc/benchmark/README.md

 ![Benchmark Results](search_benchmark/results/August-03-2024.png)

-We measured context relevancy for the top 10 search results returned by each search provider.
+We measured context relevancy for each search provider's top 10 search results.
-- Lumina Base: We received a 4.8x multiple over Google Scholar and a 8x multiple over Semantic Scholar over our generated questions dataset for ~2470 queries each, for our base search.
+- Lumina Base: For our base search, we received a 4.8x multiple over Google Scholar and an 8x multiple over Semantic Scholar over our generated questions dataset for ~2470 queries each.
-- Lumina Pro: We received a 6.8x multiple over Google Scholar and 11.3x multiple over Semantic Scholar over our generated questions dataset for ~2470 queries each, with one recursion and a page size (number of search results) of 10, and 3 questions.
+- Lumina Recursive: We received a 6.8x multiple over Google Scholar and 11.3x multiple over Semantic Scholar over our generated questions dataset for ~2470 queries each.

 **Lumina consistently delivers 2-3 highly relevant results for every query - outperforming Google Scholar and Semantic Scholar, which provide 1 highly relevant result for 50% and 30% of the queries, respectively.**